 Joint vs blunt vs spliff: Which should I choose?

 It all narrows down to personal taste and preference as these are not one-size-fits-all.
-The best way to make a solid decision is by trying out each of these methods and settle on that which feels to do you the best.
+The best way to make a solid decision is by trying out each of these methods and going for the one that you prefer.

 What do you prefer, a joint a blunt, or a spliff?